levbszabo/levbszabo.github.io/parsing-project.md

 ### 2. Probabilistic CYK Parsing

 The extended Cocke–Younger–Kasami (CYK) algorithm for given probabilistic context-free grammars (PCFGs) is an inference algorithm that utilizes dynamic programming to find the most likely parse tree of a given sentence according to production probabilities.
 The CYK algorithm has a worst case running time of ``O(n^3 * |G|)`` where G is the size of the grammar.
 The CYK algorithm requires our Context Free Grammar (CFG) G to be in Chomsky Normal Form meaning that all production rules either produce 1 or 2 nonterminals or exactly 1 terminal.
-A probablistic context free grammar (PCFG) consists of Σ : terminals, N : non-terminals, R: production rules, S: start symbol.
+A probablistic context free grammar (PCFG) consists of Σ : terminals, N : non-terminals, R: production rules with probabilities, S: start symbol.
 The algorithm first fills in the most likely production rules for producing the terminals and then continues upwards in a bottom up fashion using dynamic programming.

 **Input:** A string x1...xn and PCFG = (Σ, N, R, S)